samsung-test/samsung-test.github.io/tizenstudio/setup/quick_start_guide.md

 ---
-title:  Hardware Accelerated Execution Manager
+title:  Geting started for Web
-desc: HAEM
+desc: Web Apps
 keywords: Tizen, OS, Open Source
 ---

-# How to Develop Tizen Web Applications?
+# Get Started with Developing Tizen Web Applications

 ### Introduction
 Web applications involve the standards for building and rendering web pages such as HTML, CSS, and JavaScript.
 The following figure illustrates the basic structure of a Tizen Web application: